 Next, build on your resilience.

-Our brains are like muscles, they need to be trained, worked on and conditioned every day.
-People who are not resilient, and will struggle to bounce back from failure.
+Our brains are like muscles; they need to be trained, worked on and conditioned every day.
+People who are not resilient will struggle to bounce back from failure.
 They will be in difficult situations and will not come out the other end.
 This is because they give up when it gets hard.

-Failure is only a negative if you choose to not learn from it, and attack the situation, again and again, eventually, you will succeed.
+Failure is only a negative if you choose not to learn from it.
+If you use it as a learning opportunity, it will contribute to your growth.
 It just may take some time.
 Resiliency is the ability to adapt to the world around you.
 To avoid easy excuses and find solutions to problems.
 Resilient people are assets, they are infectious, and they show leadership potential.

 Start with small steps, don’t become paralysed in the event.
 It will start to become clear.
 Now stay consistent, don’t veer off track.
 Keep the small steps in place and you will start to find the joys within the hard times.